Wandel durch Handel: Russian invasion of Ukraine

 The concept came under renewed scrutiny in the wake of the Russian invasion of Ukraine.
 Due to decades of pursuing close economic ties with Russia, and deepening dependence on gas, coal and oil, Germany and other states struggled to break economic ties to prevent indirectly financing the war.
 Due to German energy dependence on Russia, Germany was the last EU country to oppose strong economic sanctions on Russia in the wake of invasion.

 In a speech following the invasion, German Chancellor Olaf Scholz declared a break with past policies, calling it a Zeitenwende.
 Due to the Russian invasion, German politicians have abandoned the policy of WdH.
 Former Bundeswehr general Hans-Lothar Domröse called WdH "refuted".
 Wolfgang Kubicki stated that "50 years of my political agenda have vanished into thin air".
 Rolf Mützenich, SPD parliamentary leader, stated that "Europe urgently needs to define a common economic foreign policy ... with the war in Ukraine and the aftermath, it will probably no longer be about change through trade [Wandel durch Handel].
 It's probably all about stability through trade [Stabilität durch Handel]".

 The Russian invasion caused shockwaves in German politics, leading to large introspection of former policies.
-Although all parties came under criticism, especially the SPD came under criticism for its perceived naivete.
+Although all parties came under criticism, the SPD came under especially pronounced criticism for its perceived naivete.
 Die Welt described Merkel's "trade-based diplomacy" as an "error", writing "what Germany and Europe have experienced over the last days is nothing short of a reversal of Merkel's policies of guaranteeing peace and freedom through treaties with despots".
 According to Thomas Kleine-Brockhoff, vice-president of the German Marshall Fund, "Germany believed that trade would be a peacemaker, that interconnectedness would prevent us from going to war with each other [...]
 There was a belief that trading with Russia – notably with what it does best, namely oil and gas – was a strategy for peace.
 But that strategy has failed."